Living in a conservation area

 Additional planning controls exist within conservation areas which provide protection to boundary walls and larger trees and restrict Permitted Development rights.
 This is to ensure that any alterations do not detract from the appearance and historic significance of the area.

 If you live in a conservation area, you have to obtain permission before making changes which would normally be permitted elsewhere.
 This includes:

 - Cladding on the exterior of a building

 - Dormer windows and other alterations to the roofs

 - Outbuildings in sensitive locations

-- Satellite dishes and other microwave antenna to buildings in locations that would be visible from the highway
+- Satellite dishes and other microwave antenna visible from the highway

 We recommend early discussion with a Conservation Officer through our pre-application service before submitting an application for work in a Conservation Area.